johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-automate-zone-cuts-via-ddns-00.md

 are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}}
 when, and only when, they appear in all capitals, as shown here.

+# Is there a Use Case?

+Because of the drawbacks of CDS and CSYNC scanners they are unlikely to be able to fully automate the maintenance of delegation information in all parent zones.
+The primary reasons are the hard requirement on DNSSEC in the child zones and the complexity cost of operating the scanner infrastructure.
+In practice, scanners are likely only realistic for parent zones that are operated by well-resourced registries.

+All the parts of the DNS name space where the parent is smaller and more resource constrained would be able to automate the delegation management via this mechanism without the requirement of operating scanners.
+Also all parts of the name space where there are child zones that are not DNSSEC-signed would be able to use this.

+Obviously, also well-resourced parent zones with DNSSEC-signed child zones would be able to use this DDNS-based mechanism, but in those cases scanners plus generalized notifications would also work.

 # What is a "NOTIFY"?

 A NOTIFY (as of {{!RFC1996}}) is a message, in DNS packet format, that